the-guitarman/club_homepage/README.md

 #### config/dev.exs

-For development environment configure your database settings (username/password) in *config/dev.exs*.
+For development environment copy `config/dev.exs.template` to `config/dev.exs` and configure your database settings (database name/username/password).

 #### config/prod.secret.exs

-For production environment configure your database settings (username/password) in *config/prod.secret.exs* and don't forget to set your own secret.
+For production environment copy `prod.secret.exs.template` to `prod.secret.exs`, configure your database settings (database name/username/password) and don't forget to set your own secret.
 Therefore execute `mix phoenix.gen.secret` at the command line.

+#### config/test.exs

+Only needed, if you want to run the project tests.

+For test environment copy `test.exs.template` to `test.exs` and configure your database settings (database name/username/password).

 ### Translations